MeltingDiamond/TBMM/README.md

 # The Bibites Mod Manager

+Minimal build branch.
+Trying to slim down the amount of lines and make everything better to work with by completely remove all legacy code, almost starting over.

 The Bibites Mod Manager is the unofficial mod manager for The Bibite programmed in python (3.12) using tkinter.
 TBMM allows users to install mods with a simple gui instead off having to replace any dll manually.
 You can download and install mods with a few button clicks.
 And can play both vanilla and modded with one install of The Bibites.